 Updated for the 2013 riding season is Ontario Tourism’s Top Ten Motorcycle Routes in Ontario.
-This year's list has been totally revamped based on all the new roads we've explored in 2012 as part of the Ultimate Northern Ontario Road Trip.
-We’ve brought you a round-up of the most scenic, twisty and fun routes in the province.
-Check out the video for an idea of the incredible diversity of riding experiences in the province, or just skip down to the list!
+This year's list has been totally revamped based on all the new roads we explored in 2012 as part of the Ultimate Northern Ontario Road Trip.

 Back for a second year is Highway 11 from Nipigon to Cochrane (or vice versa.)
 First off: know that this is nearly as far north as you can go on paved roads.
 Add in the stunning cliff-enclosed 160km (100 miles) of two-lane blacktop between Nipigon and Geraldton, which include the world-beating Pijitiwabik Pallisades, and you’ve got the makings of an epic ride.